 You can compress tables and associated indexes.

-Truncating a table is very fast, and can free up disk space for the operating system to reuse, rather than freeing up space within the system tablespace that only
+Truncating a file-per-table tablespace is very fast, and can free up disk space for the operating system to reuse, rather than freeing up space within the system tablespace that only

-You can monitor the internal workings of the storage engine by
+You can monitor the internal workings of the storage engine by querying INFORMATION_SCHEMA tables.

-You can monitor the performance details of the storage engine by
+You can monitor the performance details of the storage engine by querying Performance Schema tables.

 InnoDB-specific tuning techniques you can

 Some general best practices for